anatoly-turcan/selvoc/infrastructure/README.md

   communication between services.
 - **ECR**: Elastic Container Registry repositories for storing Docker images of all microservices.
-- **ALB**: Application Load Balancer for routing external traffic to Kubernetes services.
 - **Route53**: DNS management and ACM certificate provisioning for secure, custom domain access.
 - **Secrets Management**: AWS Secrets Manager integration for securely storing and distributing sensitive credentials.
-- **External DNS & External Secrets**: Automated management of DNS records and Kubernetes secrets from AWS.
-- **CI/CD IAM Role**: Dedicated IAM role for GitHub Actions or other CI/CD systems to deploy infrastructure and workloads.
+- **CI/CD IAM Role**: Dedicated IAM role for GitHub Actions or other CI/CD systems to deploy infrastructure and workloads that doesn't require VPC access.
+- **Github Runner**: A GitHub Actions runner module to execute Terraform mainly for the internal infrastructure, which requires VPC access.

+### Internal

+The `internal` Terraform configuration is used to manage internal resources such as Kubernetes, Helm, PostgreSQL, which require VPC access. runs with self-hosted github runner, provisioned by `core` Terraform.
+Key resources include:

+- **ALB**: Application Load Balancer for routing external traffic to Kubernetes services.
+- **External DNS**: Automated management of DNS records in Route53 based on Kubernetes Ingress resources.
+- **External Secrets**: Integration with AWS Secrets Manager to automatically sync secrets into Kubernetes.
+- **Kubernetes**: Basic resources like namespaces, manifests, etc.
+- **PostgreSQL**: Database management (databases, users, schemas, etc.) using postgresql terraform provider.
+- **RabbitMQ**: Planned, similar to PostgreSQL.

 This setup ensures a secure, scalable, and production-ready environment for deploying and operating Selvoc microservices on AWS.